 Convair 880 Development

-In April 1956, to compete with announced products from Boeing and Douglas, Convair began develpoment of a medium-range commercial aircraft.
-The concept was originally named the ‘Skylark’, but the name was later changed to the ‘Golden Arrow’, then the Convair 600 and then the 880, both numbers referring to its maximum speed of 600 mph (970 km/h) or 880 ft/s (268 m/s).
+In April 1956, to compete with announced products from Boeing and Douglas, Convair began the development of a medium-range commercial aircraft.
+The concept was originally named the ‘Skylark’, but the name was later changed to the ‘Golden Arrow’ and then the Convair 600, and then the 880, both numbers referring to its maximum speed of 600 mph (970 km/h) or 880 ft/s (268 m/s).

 The Convair 880 was powered by CJ-805-3 turbojets from General Electric, a civilian variant of the J79 that powered the Lockheed F-104 Starfighter, McDonnell Douglas F-4 Phantom, and Convair B-58 Hustler.